natcap/invest.users-guide/source/en/urban_nature_access.rst

                         P_{adm,gn}
                 }

 To analyze the supply-demand balance for certain groups within the general population, an additional calculation is done.

-The population of group :math:`gn` who has a greenspace deficit within administrative unit :math:`adm` is given by:
+The population of group :math:`gn` who has a urban nature deficit within administrative unit :math:`adm` is given by:

 .. math::